 It's a scenario no one wants to think about: Witnessing a dog being mistreated.
 Unfortunately, it does happen.
 So what should you do if you witness such a situation?

-What Do I Do If I See A Dog Being Mistreated?
+What To Do When A Dog Is Being Abused

 What constitutes mistreatment?